$\alpha$-decay systematics for superheavy nucleus: the effect of deformation of daughter nucleus: RESULTS AND DISCUSSION

-{} The calculated RMS for each model is listed in Table \ref{tab7}.
+where $log_{10}(T_{\frac{1}{2},i}^{calc.})$ and $log_{10}(T_{\frac{1}{2},i}^{expt.})$ are the calculated and experimental \texorpdfstring{$\alpha$}{}-decay half-lives the nucleus, and $n$ is the number of nucleus involved for each group. {} The calculated RMS for each model is listed in Table \ref{tab7}.
 The results shows the superiority the AKRA+D model over the other five models for all the studied sets of nucleus. {} Another approach to compare the performance of different models is to calculate the difference between the calculated results and experimental data for each model.
 This can be expressed as:

-{} These differences are all shown in Table \ref{tab8} in which the accuracy of the AKRA+D model prevails over those of the other five models.
-We also plot the resulted $\Delta T$ versus mass number for the calculated sets of even-even, even-odd, odd-even, and odd-odd nucleus (in the Fig. \ref{imag9}-\ref{imag12}) that the more adequate the AKRA+D model is obvious.